The Saint Berdoodle is an unusual mix of a Saint Bernard and a standard poodle; creating a fluffy gentle giant of a dog!

 With an intelligent Poodle parent, combined with the St Bernard (who was historically trained to work for search and rescue), the Saint Berdoodle should be a clever and fast learning dog.

 This is never guaranteed, and every puppy is different, but their genetics puts them on the path with a good chance of high trainability.
+However, here are some puppy training tips to help your Saint Berdoodle during its formative years.

 Appropriate socialization, and exposure to lots of novel experiences as a puppy, combined with positive reinforcement training and repetition, puts them in good stead to become an obedient young adult.